1 Samuel 13:1

 If Mr. Archer is so fond of the Greek LXX, why did he not take note of the fact that the Greek Septuagint entirely omits 1 Samuel 13:1 altogether?
 Thus he could have easily disposed of the whole problem by saying it never was part of the inspired text at all.

 It is a marvel to behold when a Bible corrector like the NIV's Gleason Archer writes a book telling us that some of God's words have been lost, but they are restored to us in some other version, though we shouldn't always follow that other version, and not even the rest of his fellow NIV translators adopt his conclusions.
 And this is a book recommended by Hank Hanegraaff, who himself uses the ever changing NASBs, which differs from the NIVs in hundreds of places.
-Such is the confusion and unbelief foisted upon the Church by today's "science of textual criticism."
+Such is the confusion and unbelief seen on every hand in the Church today with their "science of textual criticism."

 The Hebrew text in question translated in the KJB and many other versions as "ONE year" consists of two words, ben (Strong's # 1121) and shanah (Strong's #) 8141.
 The "problem" is how the word ben is translated.
 Hebrew words often have multiple meanings, depending on the context.
 The NIV and NASB concordances tell us they have translated this one word as: "age, aliens, arrow, afflicted, beast, bought, child, bulls, calf, builders, breed, father, fellow, foal, fools, foreigner, grandchildren, heir, kids, lambs, low, man, mortal, nephew, offspring, old, ONE, ONE born, ONES, opening, overnight, people, scoundrels, son, troops, warriors, whelps, young, and youths."